 As a small business owner, you are beholden to local, state and federal regulations.
 Whether it’s the Health Insurance Portability and Accountability Act (HIPAA), the Worker Adjustment and Retraining Notification (WARN) Act or any other major HR-related legislation, a good HRIS assists your team in ensuring the company stays on the right side of the law and away from costly penalties.

 With the ability to file, retrieve and edit employee information quickly, an HRIS package allows your HR professionals to do their job without all the tedium and repetition.
 What used to take minutes or hours could be trimmed down to seconds, as requests are approved, timecards are validated and payroll is processed in moments.
 This can be even more beneficial when managing remote employees or hybrid staff.

 You may think that your non-HR employees won’t notice a difference once you implement an HRIS, but that’s not true.
-A good HRIS will be immediately visible to any new hires, since the platform can help with the talent acquisition and onboarding process, while existing employees will be able to manage their timecards and request vacation time more easily through the system.
+A good HRIS will be immediately visible to any new hires since the platform can help with the talent acquisition and onboarding process, while existing employees will be able to manage their time cards and request vacation time more easily through the system.
 By investing in an HRIS, you can show your employees that you’re willing to invest in them.

-Key takeaway: With the ability to organize and store employee data, an HRIS serves as a force multiplier that can empower your company’s HR team to operate more efficiently.
+With the ability to organize and store employee data, an HRIS serves as a force multiplier that can empower your company’s HR team to operate more efficiently.

 The right HRIS can provide a huge boost to your company’s HR department.
-It’s not all about the tools, but what purpose those tools will serve for your business.
+It’s not all about the tools, but the purpose those tools will serve for your business.
 As such, you should look for an HRIS that fits your company’s needs.

 As with most services you can add to your small business, you should look for a feature-rich solution that will best address your company’s needs.
 Look out for these features in your search for an HRIS.